matrix-org/matrix-spec-proposals/proposals/4114-matrix-as-a-password-manager.md

 ## Alternatives

+Instead of dedicated space-like `m.vault` rooms, normal [spaces] could be used to group secret-rooms.
+This has the downside that secret-rooms and other room types can mingle in the hierarchy which makes it harder for clients to recognise spaces devoted exclusively to storing secrets.

 Multiple `m.secret` events could be stored in the same room, eliminating the need to have different room types for vaults and secrets.
 However, this doesn't allow for fine-grained sharing of secrets with other users and would make it